-Development of the new Tier 4-compliant engine is a collaboration between Bobcat, Doosan and such top engineering consultants and engine design firms as Ricardo and FEV, among others.
+Development of the new Tier 4-compliant engine is a collaboration between Bobcat, Doosan and such top engineering consultants and engine design firms as Ricardo and FEV among others.
 The Doosan-built engine will include three models with 1.8L to 3.4L displacements and 33 to 99 hp.
 The engines will not require a diesel particulate filter to achieve Tier 4 compliance.
 They will be available in select Bobcat machines meeting Tier 4 horsepower requirement ranges sometime in early 2014.

-While Bobcat and Doosan are not yet prepared to release details of the technology behind the engines, several other engine suppliers have already made their solutions public.
+While Bobcat and Doosan are not yet prepared to release details of the technology behind the engine, several other engine suppliers have already made their solutions public.
 Following is a synopsis of their designs for 2014 and beyond.

 Two Key Suppliers Join Forces

-In the fall of 2011, Kohler Engines and Lombardini came together to unveil the Kohler KDI1903TCR and KDI2504TCR heavy-duty diesel engines, which achieve Tier 4 Final emissions compliance minus the DPF.
+In fall of 2011, Kohler Engines and Lombardini came together to unveil the Kohler KDI1903TCR and KDI2504TCR heavy-duty diesel engines, which achieve Tier 4 Final emissions compliance minus the DPF.
 This was made possible by combining such components as Kohler’s direct injection system, cooled exhaust gas recirculation (EGR) and a diesel oxygenated catalyst (DOC).